 - What are the types of MIS Reports in Tally?

-The different types of MIS reports in Tally for business monitoring and good decision-making are:
+The different types of MIS report in Tally for business monitoring and good decision-making are:

 – Accounting reports: These provide financial information for better operational performance.